Improve csat – Customer Satisfaction & How to Improve the Key Drivers of CSAT

 BUT, what is the primary driver of effort?
 Well I guess that depends on whether your supplier intervention is on-line or face-to-face or voice.
 If your on-line customer journey is painful then this is a function of your system and process, not your people.
 Potentially you could have the best customer service people in the world and still get slated on the CES because of your on-line journey.
 If you just transact on-line then you should relentlessly review the entire customer journey and see for yourself how effortless you are to trade with.

 But if the interaction is face-to-face or via the telephone or web-chat then do not underestimate the impact your employee knowledge and competency has on the CSAT (CES or NPS).
-It is I suspect no coincidence that John Lewis relentlessly trains it store staff and time and time again tops the customer service rankings and I am sure we can all think of brands that clearly do not invest in agent competency and languish at the bottom of the rankings. they aim to, and achieve ways to improve customer satisfaction.
+It is I suspect no coincidence that John Lewis relentlessly trains it store staff and time and time again tops the customer service rankings, and I am sure we can all think of brands that clearly do not invest in agent competency and languish at the bottom of the rankings. they aim to, and achieve ways to improve csat.

-So, to improve customer satisfaction – is it all about training?
+So, to improve csat – is it all about training?
 No it isn’t, it is about employee/agent competency and those suppliers with the most competent staff will win out in the long-term, even if they may not have the most bang-up to date systems.
 Because at the end of the day, humans adapt and a good competent agent will overcome often quite serious operational dysfunction to deliver a effortless customer experience.

 Smart firms who understand that agent competency is probably the single greatest driver of customer satisfaction invest in ensuring that their agents learn.
 Clever Nelly from www.elephantsdontforget.com is a neat, super-secure, low-cost application that guarantees what you train your agents they learn and retain and Nelly is taking the customer service world by storm.